 It is called Dzongkha Phrases App.
 It is published both in Google’s Play Store and Apple’s App Store.

-It contains common Dzongkha terminologies and phrases with English translation and their Roman Transcriptions.
+It contains common Dzongkha terminologies and phrases with an English translation and their Roman Transcriptions.

 The application is adapted from the Dzongkha English Phrasebook published by Dzongkha Development Commission (DDC).